Stocks and Broths: The Foundation for Great Cooking

 What Is A Cooking Stock?

 A stock is the essence of flavor dispersed into water.
 There are countless stocks that span many nations and cultures.
 A stock that is unique to a culture defines and dominates that regional flavoring.
 Mexican food has its own stocks.
 The Japanese have their own stocks.
 China, Thailand, India, France – you name it.
-A classic stock can be defined into 4 types
+We focus more on traditional classical French stocks.
+They can be defined into 4 types.

 - White stock